richardzhs/unfolding_response_matrix_estimation/README.md

 ## Overview
 The repository includes the following scripts:

-* `simulation.R`: Estimates the response matrix for the inclusive jet transverse momentum spectrum.
+* `simulation_jets.R`: Estimates the response matrix for the inclusive jet transverse momentum spectrum.

 * `Drell-Yan.R`: Estimates the response matrix for Drell–Yan events.

 * `demo.ipynb`: Demonstrates the unfolding procedure using the estimated response matrices.
 This script reproduces the main results presented in the paper.

-* `utils.R`: Uitility functions used for estimating the response matrices.
+* `utils.R`: Utility functions used for estimating the response matrices.